alexdumitruu/AmbientSoundsEnvironment/README.md

 ## Author

-Alexandru David Dumitru and Ali Farajollah Esfahanny Created with ❤️ for an immersive multimedia experience.
+Alexandru David Dumitru and Ali Farajollah Esfahanny.

+Created with ❤️ for an immersive multimedia experience.